ns.dev-addr-prefixes: Device address prefixes of this Network Server

 ns.interop.blob.path: Blob path, which contains interoperability client configuration

 ns.interop.directory: OS filesystem directory, which contains interoperability client configuration

 ns.interop.url: URL, which contains interoperability client configuration

 In multi-tenant deployments, the Network Server maintains strict isolation of traffic for different tenants.
-When it also has peering configured, the Packet Broker is typically configured with the correct tenant ID for the DevAddr ranges of each tenant.
-It is also possible to accept traffic from the Packet Broker without a tenant ID, and let the Network Server match devices without strict tenant isolation.
+When it also has peering configured, Packet Broker is typically configured with the correct tenant ID for the DevAddr ranges of each tenant.
+It is also possible to accept traffic from Packet Broker without a tenant ID, and let the Network Server match devices without strict tenant isolation.